Akshit1357/presentations/README.md

-presentation = a speech or talk in which a new product, idea, or piece of work is shown and explained to an audience.
+presentation = telling about a new product
 =============

 Presentations and related code